Nahusha: Ruling Svarga

-Nahusha was made the ruler of Svarga during Indra's absence, during his war against Vrita.
-He soon became arrogant, and wished to make Shachi, the wife of Indra, his wife.
+Nahusha was made the ruler of Svarga during Indra's absence, during his war against Vritra.
+He soon became arrogant and wished to make Shachi, the wife of Indra, his wife.
 He made the Saptarishi (Seven Vedic sages) convey his palanquin towards the mansion of Indra's wife with the intent of seducing her, asking them to hasten, telling them, 'sarpa', 'sarpa', (move on, move on).
 The sage Agastya, furious by this disrespect, turned him into a 'sarpa' (serpent).
 He fell down from the sky, and remained there until he met Yudhishthira.

-In the Dvapara Yuga, when the Pandavas were on their final journey in the Himalayas, Nahusha in his serpent form, captures Bhima, and decides to eat him.
+In the Dvapara Yuga, when the Pandavas were on their exile after losing the game of dice, Nahusha in his serpent form captures Bhima and decides to eat him.
 Despite Bhima's extraordinary strength, Nahusha is too powerful, as he had received a boon while falling, from Agastya, that taken by him, strong beings superior to him, shall immediately lose their strength.

 Meanwhile, Yudhishthira was looking for Bhima.
 He found him and saw what was happening to him.
-Nahusha reveals himself to be Yudhishthira's ancestor, and tells him of his curse.
+Nahusha reveals himself to be Yudhishthira's ancestor and tells him of his curse.
 Yudhishthira and Nahusha discourse with each other on their views of dharma.
 Nahusha tells Yudhishthira of his mistakes and asks him to learn from them.
 Nahusha is relieved from his curse and goes to heaven.
 Bhima then receives his strength.

 Nahusha also finds mention in the story, "The Worth of Kine" by Sister Nivedita, in relation to the great sage Bharadvaja who was accidentally caught in a net along with fish by fishermen who were fishing in a river.
-The fishermen took the rishi Chyavana to king Nahusha and asked him to pay the price for the fish and the rishi, with the king offering a cow in return for the sage.
+The fishermen took the rishi Chyavana to King Nahusha and asked him to pay the price for the fish and the rishi, with the king offering a cow in return for the sage.